aws-samples/sqlservertools/RDSDiscovery/readme.md

 ## RDS Discovery Tool

-RDS Discovery Tool is a lightweight ,it provides a capability to scan a fleet of on-prem SQl Servers  and does automated checks for 20+features , validates supportability of the  enabled features on RDS, and generates a report which provides recommendation to migrate to RDS, RDS Custom or EC2 compatible.
+The RDS Discovery Tool is a lightweight tool that provides the capability to scan a fleet of on-prem SQL Servers and does automated checks for 20+ features.
+It validates supportability of the enabled features on RDS and generates a report which provides recommendations to migrate to RDS, RDS Custom, or EC2 compatible.

-:warning: Although this is a noninvasive script , make sure you test and run in Dev before you run the scrip in Prod
+:warning: Although this is a non-invasive script, make sure you test and run it in Dev before you run the script in Prod.

 ## License
 This library is licensed under the MIT-0 License.
 See the LICENSE file.